-- Ask ICE to release you to be able to participate in the child welfare case. - Participate in family court-there are ways to participate even from detention.
-Ask ICE! - Get a lawyer and ask for help!
+- child welfare case.

+- even from detention.
+Ask ICE!

+- Get a lawyer and ask for help!

 There are many different family court proceedings that will each have an impact on your ability to reunite with your children.
 This chapter will explain what will happen during these proceedings and will give you suggestions about how you can participate in them.
 In most states, there will be several family court hearings.
 Each hearing has a different purpose.
 They may happen weeks or months apart, or several of them may happen at the same time.
 The names of these hearings, along with the required timeline for holding the hearings, differ by state.
 Sometimes the hearings happen very quickly, so be prepared ahead of time whenever you can.
 The information in this chapter is intended to give you a general understanding of what may happen at the various stages in the child welfare process.
 It is not legal advice.
 Try to get help from a lawyer if at all possible.
 If you do not understand what is happening, ALWAYS ask a lawyer, the child welfare caseworker, the judge or someone else who has expertise in the child welfare process to explain it to you.